x157/x157.github.io/UE5/LyraStarterGame/CharacterParts/index.md

 ### Differences Between Client and Server Contexts

 The [Controller Component](./ControllerComponent) determines which parts will be present for any given Pawn.
-This exists only on the Server (for all Players) and on the Local Player client, since it is a Controller component.
+This exists only on the Server (for all Players), due to the injection setup limiting it to server-only.
-It does not exist on Remote Player clients; instead, they get settings replicated to them over the network from the server.
+It does not exist on any client.

-The [Pawn Component](./PawnComponent) is responsible for actually spawning the actor that represents any given Character Part.
+The [Pawn Component](./PawnComponent) is responsible for actually spawning the actor that represents any given Character Part, based on settings replicated to it by the server.

 **It does not spawn cosmetic components on a dedicated server.**